|

 Available Funds

-Schwab uses a variety of fund families for its robo ETFs.
-Some of the funds are Schwab funds, which does create a conflict of interest.
-Other fund families include Invesco, Vanguard, and iShares.
+Schwab uses ETFs from several fund families within its robo portfolios.
+Some of these are Schwab-branded ETFs, which introduces a potential conflict of interest.
+Other providers used include Invesco, Vanguard, and iShares.

-Here are some example funds and the investment categories they represent:
+Below are a few sample funds and the asset classes they represent:

 Schwab Intelligent Portfolios Fees